organisciak/dissertation/document/2_litreview.md

    * Eickhoff, Harris et. al talk about gamification on MTurk [TODO]
  * Opinion Ratings
  * Platforms
+ * Contest
+ * Wisdom of crowds

 ### Full Taxonomies

-@geiger_managing_2011 identify crowdsourcing processes by four defining characteristics: the preselection process for contributors, the accessibility of peer contributions, the aggregation of contributions, and the form of renumeration for contributors.
+@geiger_managing_2011 identify crowdsourcing processes by four defining characteristics: the pre-selection process for contributors, the accessibility of peer contributions, the aggregation of contributions, and the form of renumeration for contributors.

+@quinn_human_2011 look at crowdsourcing along six facets: motivation, quality control, aggregation, human skill, process order, and task-request cardinality.

 ## Top research in crowdsourcing